Simulations¶

 The method

-is fully determined by the metadata.All currently implemented probes return data that is a NumPy array, with one row per sample, first column being sample time, and the remaining columns containing the corresponding data.
+dataare fully determined by the metadata.All currently implemented probes return data that is a NumPy array, with one row per sample, the first column being sample time, and the remaining columns containing the corresponding data.

 Example¶